Azure/app-service-linux-docs/Things_You_Should_Know/things_you_should_know.md

 |:------:|:-----------:|
 | ✅    | ✅          |

-If you're a *Node.js* developer, you can remotely debug your Web App using VS Code.
-You can set breakpoints, step through code, etc. on your Web App running in App Service from your development machine.
+If you're a *Node.js* developer, you can remotely debug your App using VS Code.
+You can set breakpoints, step through code, etc. on your App running in **App Service** from your development machine.
 For all of the details on how to remotely debug, check out [this blog post](https://medium.com/@auchenberg/introducing-remote-debugging-of-node-js-apps-on-azure-app-service-from-vs-code-in-public-preview-9b8d83a6e1f0) from Kenneth Auchenberg on the VS Code team.

 ## Best Practices